 - Your NTS is only valid for one testing appointment.

 - You must get a new NTS to reapply.

 - If you apply for a new NTS during the same period as your failed attempt, your NTS effective date will start the next testing window.

 - You can’t take the same section more than once in the same testing window.

 - You have to wait at least 24 hours after you get your score to reapply.

 Don’t Get Discouraged!

 The most important thing that I can tell you is, don’t get discouraged if you failed a section of the CPA exam.
-I know it’s a huge blow to your ego and your confidence as an aspiring accounting, but you need to stay focused and not get down on yourself.
+I know it’s a huge blow to your ego and your confidence as an aspiring accountant, but you need to stay focused and not get down on yourself.

 Use this failure as a lesson and figure out what you need to change in order to not let it happen again.
 You can pass the exam just like anyone else.
-You just need to use the right CPA study guide and dedicate yourself to sticking with a consistent program and you will do fine.
+You just need to use the right CPA study guide and dedicate yourself to sticking with a consistent program, and you will do fine.